 Donated in the late 1990’s by Maurice Gray, Chair of the stMB and Area Conservation Society, who lived with his family in Green Lodge, Gangbridge Lane.

-To be awarded to the child with the best entry in Class G24 (Miniature Garden).
+To be awarded to the child with the best Miniature Garden

 The Diana Smith Celebration Cake stand